privacyidea/privacyidea/doc/application_plugins/index.rst

 Credential Provider
 ~~~~~~~~~~~~~~~~~~~
-The privacyIDEA Credential Provider adds two factor authentication to
+The privacyIDEA Credential Provider adds two-factor authentication to
 the Windows desktop or Terminal server.
 See http://privacyidea-credential-provider.readthedocs.io

 Provider Class
 ~~~~~~~~~~~~~~

-There is a dot Net provider class, which you can use to integrate privacyIDEA authentication into other products and worflows.
+There is a **.Net** provider class, which you can use to integrate privacyIDEA authentication into other products and worflows.
 See https://github.com/sbidy/privacyIDEA_dotnetProvider